karaul/image_classification/README.md

 3- call the function with two params model_name and your imgs path

 4- after all steps run the image_classification_app.py file to see how program work.
+  - in this app i use a simple PyQt5 ui.

 ### offer:
 Read the md files to get good information about the libraries used.